 The primary responsibility of the WCFU is to conduct investigations and refer worthy cases for prosecution.
-To fulfill this task, WCFU investigators spend countless hours each year conducting field investigations, reviewing hours of surveillance footage, issuing numerous subpoenas, and reviewing insurance, payroll, medical, and other records.
+To fulfill this task, WCFU investigators spend countless hours each year conducting field investigations, reviewing surveillance footage, issuing numerous subpoenas, and reviewing insurance, payroll, medical, and other records.
 An investigation begins after the WCFU supervisor assigns it to an investigator.
-During 2013, the number of WCFU investigators varied between eight and three throughout the course of the year.
+During 2014, the number of WCFU investigators varied between two and four throughout the course of the year.
+This is fewest investigators the WCFU has employed since 2011.

-While structurally similar, each investigation differs based upon a host of factors, including the nature and quality of the initial report.
+While structurally similar, each investigation differs based upon a host of factors, including the nature and quality of the initial complaint.
 Most investigations involve: (1) review of documentary and physical evidence; (2) detailed background checks of persons related to the case (e.g., investigative targets and witnesses); and (3) interviews of persons related to the case (e.g., complainants, witnesses, insurance company personnel, medical treatment providers, and the investigative target).